-Marion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Marion is a city of professionals, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Marion who work in food service (9.88%), office and administrative support (8.98%), and teaching (8.88%).
+Marion is a blue-collar town, with 40.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Marion is a city of professionals, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Marion who work in business and financial occupations (10.28%), community and social services (8.68%), and healthcare (7.49%).

 Marion is a somewhat ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Marion include English, French , Scots-Irish, and German.
+Important ancestries of people in Marion include Scots-Irish, African, Irish, French, and English.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Chinese and Portuguese.
+Other important languages spoken here include Chinese and Spanish.